ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--transform-subnet-tx-fee` (int)

-Transaction fee, in nAVAX, for transactions that transform subnets.
+Transaction fee, in nAVAX, for transactions that transform Subnets.
 Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
 This can only be changed on a local network.

 #### `--add-primary-network-validator-fee` (int)